 KCC employees have the opportunity to apply for a Program Initiative Grant through the KCC Foundation.
 These grants are awarded yearly based on innovative concepts, the grant’s ability to directly impact students and the connection between the College and Foundation missions.
-Applicants must be employees of KCC and submit a Program Inititative Grant Guidelines and Application, which is available through the link and in the Foundation office.
-The next deadline is October 1, 2019, so mark your calendars!
+Grants are awarded based on availability of funds.
+Applicants must be employees of KCC and submit a Program Initiative Grant Guidelines and Application, which is available through the link and in the Foundation office.
+The next deadline is November 1, 2019, so mark your calendars!

 College projects supported by the KCC Foundation in 2018-2019:

 Over the past several years, the Nursing Department has noticed an increase in anxiety in their students.
 The faculty are hoping to provide additional resources to their students to help combat anxiety and stress; this stress management program offered by Elle Ingalls, will provide a three-step method to quickly and effectively reduce stress, anxiety and overwhelm for improved mental and physical health and performance.
 The program will be delivered to graduating nursing students at Capstone (April), new nursing students at orientation (August) and KCC faculty and staff (August).
 Contact Temple Stovall in the Nursing Department with questions.